Last updated on March 5, 2026

 Kaalia of the Vast has a unique advantage for an angel commander in that it allows you to cheat out some of your more expensive creatures pretty quickly.
 Because a lot of powerful angel cards like Akroma, Angel of Wrath and Aurelia, the Warleader have both high and restrictive mana costs, Kaalia can remove some major barriers to playing an effective angel deck.

-Thanks to Kaalia’s ability not just working with angels, you’re also able to include some dragons in this deck that work well with your strategy.
+And since Kaalia is also a very strong dragon commander, you’re also able to include some dragons in this deck that work well with your strategy.
 Decadent Dragon can generate mana in case Kaalia dies and you need to either recast it or hard cast one of your bombs.
 Terror of the Peaks can be very effective in a deck built around cheating out big creatures.

-#5.
-Giada, Font of Hope Commander Deck
+#4.
+Commander Giada, Font of Hope

 Giada, Font of Hope | Illustration by Eric Deschamps